 Rich in history, the 1937 Postgraduate Reading Room is known as the designated study area for Postgraduate Students.
 It is situated in Front Square, beside the Exam Hall and access is provided 24 hours a day, 7 days a week.

-The Reading Room has a new Conversation Room, if you want a breather from studying.
-From Autumn 2016 there will also be a welfare area and new toilet facilities.
+The Reading Room has a new Conversation Room, toilets and a new Kitchenette if you want a breather from studying and top up on that much needed tea and coffee.